Utkanutkan/itoppdemo/index.md

 ### Traceable Resource Unit (TRU)

 Each traceable part grouping is called a Traceable Resource Unit(TRU) and identifiable by a unique id(TRUID) assigned in the blockchain.
+The summary of the data tables and relations can be explained as follows:

+-Each TRU is unique and corresponds to physical batch.
+TRU information can be aupdated by the owner organization.
-The history of TRU is stored in the TRACE entries.
-TRACE entries are stored per TRU and organization.
+-The history of changes of TRU information is stored in the TRACE entries.
+The organizations can only update the TRACE information for the TRU they own.
+-When TRU is shipped, the change of ownership is allowed.
+The new owner can get the ownership.
+The old TRACE is copied to new owner.

-The transactions modify the TRU and TRACE entries.
+The TRU and TRACE data fields are provided below.

 ```markdown
 ![image](/assets/images/truandtrace.jpg)